 But AI Is Cross-enterprise Too

 Where else is AI finding a home?
 Among the most common examples of AI in the enterprise are image recognition and tagging, patient data processing, localization and mapping, predictive maintenance, predicting and thwarting security threats, and intelligent recruitment and HR management techniques.
 But perhaps the most active adoption is being seen in the marketing and sales operation, where intelligent use of data and the ability to learn from human interactions can produce big financial benefits.
 In a Statista worldwide survey, 87 percent of current AI adopters said they were using or considering using AI for sales forecasting and for improving e-mail marketing.
 While sales forecasting is often automated by technology to a point, it can be vastly improved with an AI agent that monitors and reacts to customer interactions and shifting market patterns.
-Email marketers similarly can create the sense of one-to-one marketing through more intelligent targeting and content creation for various audiences.
+Email marketers similarly can create a sense of one-to-one marketing through more intelligent targeting and content creation for various audiences.

 The bottom line is also important.
-McKinsey found that companies who benefit from AI initiatives and have invested in infrastructure to support its scale achieve three to 15 percentage point higher profit margin.
+McKinsey found that companies who benefit from AI initiatives and have invested in infrastructure to support its scale achieve a three to fifteen percentage point higher profit margin.
 Healthcare, financial services, and professional services are seeing the greatest increase in their profit margins as a result of AI adoption.

 Examples of Companies Taking the Lead in AI Adoption